 Cook the rice ahead and you can assemble fresh sushi in just minutes.

-You can see that there’s a wide variety of snacks, both sweet and savory, that are good for your brain, as well as delicious and easy to prepare.
+With these 25 brain-boosting snack ideas, you can see that there’s a wide variety of snacks, both sweet and savory, that are delicious, good for your brain, and easy to prepare.

-For more brain food recipes, see our article 50 Yummy & Healthy Brain Food Recipes.
+For more brain food recipes, see 50 Yummy & Healthy Brain Food Recipes.